Mad Girl's Love Song: Form

 The poem is written in the villanelle or villanesque form, which contains nineteen lines.
 These lines consist of five tercets and a quatrain at the end.
 Two lines of the opening tercet, the first and the third, are known as refrains and are repeated alternately throughout the poem as the final lines of the following tercets.
 In this poem, the refrains are the lines, "I think I made you up inside my head" and "I shut my eyes and all the world drops dead".

 Literary devices

-Plath uses personification in "Mad Girl's Love Song", giving the stars in the ability to "waltz" and darkness the ability to "gallop".
+Plath uses personification in "Mad Girl's Love Song", giving the stars the ability to "waltz" and darkness the ability to "gallop".
 Plath uses anaphora, repeating the pronoun "I" at the beginning of 13 of the 19 lines within the poem.
 The continued recurrent imagery of isolation and darkness juxtaposed with fiery and loud imagery also continues the theme of uncertainty as to the speaker's mental state and hold on reality.